GoHealth (NYSE:GOCO) Shares Gap Up to $2.71

-GoHealth, Inc. (NYSE:GOCO) shares gapped up before the market opened on Wednesday .
+GoHealth, Inc. (NYSE:GOCO) gapped up before the market opened on Wednesday .
 The stock had previously closed at $2.71, but opened at $2.85.
-GoHealth shares last traded at $2.67, with a volume of 5,686 shares traded.
+GoHealth shares last traded at $2.67, with a volume of 5,686 shares.

-A number of equities analysts have issued reports on the company.
-Credit Suisse Group cut GoHealth from a “neutral” rating to an “underperform” rating and reduced their target price for the stock from $6.00 to $3.00 in a report on Friday, January 7th.
-Bank of America cut GoHealth from a “buy” rating to an “underperform” rating and reduced their target price for the stock from $7.50 to $3.50 in a report on Wednesday, January 5th.
-Zacks Investment Research lowered GoHealth from a “hold” rating to a “strong sell” rating in a research report on Wednesday, January 5th.
-Barclays lowered GoHealth from an “overweight” rating to an “equal weight” rating and dropped their price target for the stock from $10.00 to $5.00 in a research report on Tuesday, November 9th.
-Finally, Royal Bank of Canada dropped their price target on GoHealth from $17.00 to $10.00 and set an “outperform” rating on the stock in a research report on Wednesday, November 10th.
-Three investment analysts have rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $8.44.
+Several research analysts have recently commented on the company.
+Barclays downgraded GoHealth from an “overweight” rating to an “equal weight” rating and reduced their target price for the stock from $10.00 to $5.00 in a research note on Tuesday, November 9th.
+Morgan Stanley reduced their target price on GoHealth from $13.00 to $5.50 and set an “equal weight” rating for the company in a research note on Thursday, November 11th.
+Credit Suisse Group downgraded GoHealth from a “neutral” rating to an “underperform” rating and reduced their target price for the stock from $6.00 to $3.00 in a research note on Friday, January 7th.
+Zacks Investment Research downgraded GoHealth from a “hold” rating to a “strong sell” rating in a research note on Wednesday, January 5th.
+Finally, Bank of America downgraded GoHealth from a “buy” rating to an “underperform” rating and reduced their target price for the stock from $7.50 to $3.50 in a research note on Wednesday, January 5th.
+Three equities research analysts have rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of “Hold” and an average price target of $8.44.

-In related news, CEO Clinton P. Jones purchased 530,000 shares of the stock in a transaction on Monday, November 22nd.
-The shares were purchased at an average price of $3.66 per share, with a total value of $1,939,800.00.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-33.34% of the stock is owned by insiders.
+In other GoHealth news, CEO Clinton P. Jones purchased 530,000 shares of the stock in a transaction dated Monday, November 22nd.
+The stock was bought at an average price of $3.66 per share, with a total value of $1,939,800.00.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this link.
+33.34% of the stock is currently owned by insiders.

-Several large investors have recently bought and sold shares of the business.
-North Star Investment Management Corp. increased its position in shares of GoHealth by 41.6% during the 3rd quarter.
-North Star Investment Management Corp. now owns 7,060 shares of the company’s stock worth $36,000 after purchasing an additional 2,075 shares during the last quarter.
-Citigroup Inc. boosted its stake in shares of GoHealth by 15.2% during the 2nd quarter.
-Citigroup Inc. now owns 19,569 shares of the company’s stock worth $219,000 after acquiring an additional 2,589 shares during the period.
-Metropolitan Life Insurance Co NY bought a new position in shares of GoHealth during the 2nd quarter worth approximately $33,000.
-Legal & General Group Plc boosted its stake in shares of GoHealth by 66.2% during the 2nd quarter.
-Legal & General Group Plc now owns 8,198 shares of the company’s stock worth $92,000 after acquiring an additional 3,265 shares during the period.
-Finally, Rhumbline Advisers boosted its stake in shares of GoHealth by 9.7% during the 2nd quarter.
-Rhumbline Advisers now owns 38,497 shares of the company’s stock worth $432,000 after acquiring an additional 3,402 shares during the period.
-29.27% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of GOCO.
+Glendon Capital Management LP bought a new stake in shares of GoHealth in the 3rd quarter valued at about $11,653,000.
+Cannell Capital LLC bought a new position in GoHealth during the third quarter valued at $6,904,000.
+Eversept Partners LP grew its holdings in GoHealth by 1,731.3% during the third quarter.
+Eversept Partners LP now owns 1,261,723 shares of the company’s stock valued at $6,346,000 after purchasing an additional 1,192,824 shares during the period.
+Dendur Capital LP bought a new position in shares of GoHealth in the third quarter worth $5,197,000.
+Finally, Guggenheim Capital LLC bought a new stake in GoHealth during the third quarter valued at $4,926,000.
+29.27% of the stock is owned by institutional investors.

 GoHealth, Inc operates as a health insurance marketplace and Medicare focused digital health company in the United States.
 It operates through four segments: MedicareÂInternal; MedicareÂExternal; Individual and Family Plans (IFP) and OtherÂInternal; and Individual and Family Plans and OtherÂExternal.